 In rapid-fire…

-The chocolate truffle is soft and tastes like a moderately sweet chocolate with a soft ganache inside; pretty ordinary.
+The chocolate truffle is soft and tastes like a moderately sweet chocolate with a soft ganache inside; it’s pretty ordinary.
 Raspberry is reasonably sweet too, although I’m not sure if it’s exactly raspberry.
 It’s very creamy; in fact, I’d say that overall, it’s a light raspberry, but it’s mostly cream-tasting, which comes out nicely.

 The strawberry ones are, despite being creamy like the others, also the most punchy.
 They sport a distinct, genuine strawberry rhubarb taste where the strawberry kind of just hits you with a sour note.
 Lemon is light like the raspberry, mostly creamy, which is nice because lemon is normally punchy, and this time, it takes a back row seat.
 Finally, caramel, like the chocolate truffle flavor, is pretty normal and is simply a lightly sweet caramel flavor.